Curriculum Vitae

 United States Relations with the Global South since 1945

-University of Colorado, Boulder, CO, Adjunct Faculty of History (2016-2017)
+University of Colorado, Boulder, CO, Adjunct Faculty in the Department of History and the Department of International Relations (2016-2017)

 United States History since 1865